Nosto/wiki-docs/implementing-nosto/implement-on-your-website/manual-implementation/README.md

 If the store is built on explicitly supported platforms like Magento, Magento 2, Shopify, Prestashop or Shopware you should go through their platform specific guides instead.

+The tagging context can be provided in two ways
+* programmatically via tagging providers
+* as dedicated Nosto elements in page markup

+We recommend to utilize tagging providers due to the following benefits
+* tagging can be dynamically changed in JS without writing to the DOM
+* tagging context can be provided much earlier, since script tags can also be placed in head element